Smart Research BV: Applications of neural networks and machine learning

 (for forensic professionals only, you need to register for the demo).
 Bonaparte is now in use at Netherlands Forensic Institute (NFI), e.g. it has been used

-to identify victims from the Afriqiyah aircrash in Tripoli, Libya and more recently to solve the Marianne Vaatstra rape-murder case.
-The latest news is that Interpol wants to make use of the software for international identifications.
+to identify victims from the Afriqiyah aircrash in Tripoli, Libya and the Marianne Vaatstra rape-murder case.
+Now it is used to identify the victims from the MH17 disaster.
+Interpol wants to make use of the software for international identifications.
 For press releases, items in the news (e.g. NOS journaal item) and awards, see the Bonaparte website.

 Power network analysis using MCMC

 Wine advice: Neural networks and machine learning applied to learn the computer a taste for wine!
 Visit www.winewinewine.com, type your evening's dinner and find out what wine to drink!